rails/rails/guides/source/action_controller_overview.md

 strings and deserialize them into Ruby objects when read back.
 You can specify which serializer to use via [`config.action_dispatch.cookies_serializer`][].
 The default serializer for new applications is `:json`.

-NOTE: Be aware that JSON has limited support serializing Ruby objects suck as `Date`, `Time`, and `Symbol`.
+NOTE: Be aware that JSON has limited support serializing Ruby objects such as `Date`, `Time`, and `Symbol`.
 These will be serialized and deserialized into `String`s: